Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 See the latest updates to KMQ with `,news`.

 # Game Modes
+Team up with your friends and crush the competition in `,play teams`!
+Split up into as many teams as you'd like and see who will emerge triumphant in the battle for 10% more XP!
+Once your team is confident of its abilities, join the official KMQ server](https://discord.gg/RCuzwYV) to face-off with the best of the best.
+More to come soon...

 See who can survive the longest into a KMQ game with elimination mode.
 Using `,play elimination x`, everyone starts with `x` lives and the last one alive wins.
 Guessing correctly will save your life, while everyone else loses one.
 Use elimination mode in conjunction with `,timer` to raise the pressure! `,goal` cannot be used in elimination mode.

 # EXP System